Eamon O'Shea: Tipperary (coach)

-Manager
+Tipperary (manager)

 On 25 September 2012 O'Shea succeeded Declan Ryan as manager of the Tipperary senior team.

 His first game in charge was on 6 January 2013 in a 3–23 to 2–15 against UCC in a challenge match.

 In February he guided Tipperary to the final of the 2013 Waterford Crystal Cup against Clare, with Clare winning by 1–21 to 1–13.

 In April 2013, Tipperary reached the final of the 2013 National Hurling League where they were defeated 2–17 to 0–20 by Kilkenny in Nowlan Park on 5 May.

 His first Championship game came against Limerick on 9 June 2013, where Tipperary were defeated 1–18 to 1–15 at the Gaelic Grounds.

 In phase 2 of the All-Ireland qualifiers on 6 July 2013, Tipperary were eliminated from the championship after a 1–14 to 0–20 defeat to Kilkenny at Nowlan Park.

 In October 2013, O'Shea was given another two years as Tipperary senior hurling manager after a county board meeting.
 In February 2014, Tipperary won the 2014 Waterford Crystal Cup after a 4–22 to 3–11 win against Clare.

 In August 2014, Tipperary qualified for the 2014 All-Ireland Final after a ten-point win against Cork in Croke Park.

 The final against Kilkenny finished in a draw with Kilkenny winning the replay on 27 September on a 2–17 to 2–14 scoreline.

 In October 2014, O'Shea confirmed that he would stay on for a third and final year as Tipperary manager.

 On 21 June 2015, O'Shea recorded his first Munster Senior Hurling Championship win as manager as Tipperary defeated Limerick in the Munster semi-final on a 4-23 to 1-16 scoreline.

 O'Shea won his first Munster Senior title with Tipperary on 12 July 2015, as they defeated Waterford in the Munster Final.

 On 16 August 2015, Tipperary lost to Galway by a point in the All-Ireland Semi-Final.
 The match was O'Shea's last game as Tipperary manager as he had planned to leave the position at the end of the 2015 Championship.

+Galway

+O'Shea worked with Galway during Henry Shefflin's last year as manager in 2024.